Kaunas

 Places of interest

-• A church in the center of Kaunas.
-Kaunas is famous for the Kaunas Castle which was built in the 14th century.
+• Kaunas is famous for the Kaunas Castle which was built in the 14th century.
 There are many beautiful churches of the Gothic, Baroque and other styles and the Pažaislis abbey, an impressive monastery complex.
 Kaunas has a Zoo, a Botanical Garden, a Funicular Railway, the Park of Oaks, the Lithuanian open-air Ethnographic Museum Rumšiškės, displaying the heritage of Lithuanian rural life with big collection of authentic buildings.
 Kaunas is often called a city of museums, because there are many of them.
 The most famous are the following:

 • the M. K. Čiurlionis National Art Museum with the works of the most famous 20th century avant-garde artist M. K. Čiurlionis who was both a painter and a composer and tried to combine painting and music into a single artistic medium;